Battle of Gallabat: Background

-Sack of Gondar

-In January 1887 Negus Tekle Haymanot (A Vassal of Emperor Yohannes) Defeated the Mahdists in a battle somewhere between Gedaref and Gallabat.
-As a revenge, the Next year, the Mahdists under the command of Abu Anga campaigned into Ethiopia with an Army the size of 81,000 men. their objective was the Historical town of Gondar.
+In January 1887, Tekle Haymanot lost patience and attacked Gallabat with 30,000 men.
+The Sudanese garrison was put to flight, Muhammad wad Arba being killed in the fighting.
+The Ethiopians then plundered and sacked the region of Gedaref.
+The wounded were killed, the dead were mutilated and the women were carried off into captivity.
+As revenge, the next year, the Mahdists under the command of Abu Anga campaigned into Ethiopia with an Army 81,000 men strong.
+Their objective was the historical town of Gondar.
 Tekle Haymanot confronted them at Sar Weha (in Dembiya) on 18 January 1888, but was defeated.
-Joseph Ohrwalder that witnessed the Battle, stated that the forces of Tekle Haymanot fought with “the courage of Lions” to protect their country and religion from the Muslim invaders, but they were overwhelmed by the Large and Better equipped Mahdist army.
-As a result of this loss, northwestern Ethiopia was open to the Mahdists who entered Gondar, sacked and plundered it.
-Many churches were pillaged and burnt, priests were thrown down from the roof and killed, many people were massacred, and hundreds of women and children were enslaved.
+Joseph Ohrwalder, who witnessed the battle, stated that the forces of Tekle Haymanot fought with “the courage of lions” to protect their country and religion from the Muslim invaders, but were overwhelmed by the better disciplined Mahdist army.
+As a result of this loss, northwestern Ethiopia was open to the Mahdists who entered Gondar to plunder it.
+Many churches were burnt and pillaged, priests were thrown down from roofs and killed, many people were massacred and hundreds of women and children were enslaved.

-Despite this damage to the historic capital, Emperor Yohannes held back from a counterattack due to his suspicions of Menelik II, then only the ruler of Shewa.
+Despite this damage to the historic capital, Emperor Yohannes held back from a counterattack due to his suspicions of Menelik II, then ruler of Shewa.
 He wanted to campaign against Menelik, but the clergy and his senior officers pressed him to handle the Mahdist threat first.
 The Abyssinians under Ras Gobana Dacche did defeat the Mahdists in the Battle of Guté Dili in the province of Welega on 14 October 1888.
 Following this victory, the Emperor accepted the advice of his people, and according to Alaqa Lamlam concluded "if I come back I can fight Shewa later on when I return.
 And if I die at Matamma in the hands of the heathens I shall go to heaven."